-ANKYLOSTOMIASIS (synonym - Ancylostomiasis, hookworm discases).
+Ankylostomiasis (synonym - Ancylostomiasis, hookworm discases).

 Etiology.

-Ankylostomiasis unites 2 helminthiasis, which are similar in epidemiological and clinical manifestations.
-The causative agent of ankylostomiasis is Ancylostoma duodenale; necatrotic heartworm is Necator americanus.
-Dimensions of female Ancylostoma duodenale: 10-13 0.4-0.6 mm; male size: 8-11 0.4-0.5 mm.
+Ankylostomiasis unites 2 helminthiasis, similar in epidemiological and clinical manifestations.
+The causative agent of ankylostomiasis is Ancylostoma duodenale; necatorticollis is Necator americanus.

+Size of female Ancylostoma duodenale: 10-13 \ 0.4-0.6 mm; male size: 8-11 \ 0.4-0.5mm

-Size of the female Necator americanus: 7.6-13.50.3-3.5mm; size of the male: 5.5-100.2-0.25mm.
+Size of female Necator americanus: 7.6-13.5\0.3-3.5mm; size of male: 5.5-10\0.2-0.25mm.

 Necator eggs are similar to hookworm eggs.

-Epidemiology.
-This infection affects more than 1 billion people worldwide.
+This infection affects more than 1 billion people on the planet.
 Ancylostoma duodenale is predominant in the Middle East, North Africa, and India, while Necator americanus is distributed in North and South America, Central and Southern Africa, Southeast Asia, China, and Indonesia.

-In the absence of proper epidemiological surveillance, these helminths are prone to form foci of infection in underground mines, even in temperate climates, as the temperature inside (in mines) is constantly high, which favours the development of the pathogen.
+In the absence of proper epidemiological surveillance, these helminths are prone to form foci of infection in underground mines, even in temperate climates, as the temperature inside (in the mines) is constantly high, which favours the development of the pathogen.
 The source of infection is a sick person who excretes immature hookworm eggs.
-Larvae in the environment can develop at temperatures ranging from 14 to 40° C (optimal 27 - 30° C) in the presence of high humidity and sufficient aeration.
-Ankylostomiasis is most often contracted through vegetables, fruits, herbs and dirty hands.
+Larvae in the external environment can develop at temperatures ranging from 14 to 40°C (optimal 27 to 30°C) in the presence of high humidity and sufficient aeration.
+Hookworm infection is most commonly transmitted through vegetables, fruits, herbs and dirty hands.